-Easy to make apple cinnamon breakfast cookies!
+Oatmeal breakfast cookies with cinnamon and apples!
 These healthy cookies are made with oats, cashew butter, apples, cinnamon and they only need one bowl!
-They’re a healthy make ahead breakfast for sure!
+They're a healthy make ahead breakfast for sure!

 Are cookies the best or are cookies the best?